Effective Date: August 17, 2020

 How We May Collect Usage Data

 When you use the Services, including Apps, we and our service providers may collect the Usage Data that is collected by most browsers or automatically through your device.
-When you download and use an App, we and our service providers may track and collect App data, including when you accessed our servers and what information and file have been downloaded.
+When you download and use an App, we and our service providers may track and collect App data, including when you accessed our servers and what information and files have been downloaded.
 We also collect Usage Data through our use of Data Collection Technology.
 For more information about how we use Data Collection Technology, including cookies, please review Section 5 below.

 How We May Use and Disclose Usage Data